Real Madrid vs Ajax: 'Dusan Tadic just retired Casemiro!' - Blancos stunned by Ajax goals in Champions League last 16 | Goal.com

 'Tadic just retired Casemiro!' - Real Madrid stunned by Ajax goals in Champions League last 16

-Real Madrid shockingly fell behind against Ajax at Santiago Bernebeu on Tuesday, and many were quick to take to social media to both express their disbelief and ridicule the defending champions.
+Real Madrid shockingly fell behind against Ajax at Santiago Bernabeu on Tuesday, and many were quick to take to social media to both express their disbelief and ridicule the defending champions.

 The Dutch side entered Tuesday's match trailing, having been on the end of a 2-1 defeat in the first leg that certainly felt flattering to Madrid.